Why private equity can be a good addition to your portfolio

 What are the risks involved in private equity?

-Debt is often used to finance PE investments.
+Debt or leverage is often used to finance PE investments.
 This allows a fund to put down smaller sums of cash and get greater gains if it sells at a profit.
 To be sure, it also means the risk of loss is significant if the investment fails.

 In general, alternative investments are complex and suitable only for investors with sufficient knowledge and experience to understand the risks involved.

-Start your private equity investing journey with Endowus Private Wealth
+Start your private equity investing journey with Endowus

 Investors should give careful consideration to their overall portfolio strategy — including their risk tolerance, cash flow needs, and liquidity constraints — before adding any new assets to their portfolios.
-Remember that any shift in the balance of assets can change the overall portfolio return and risk.

 Read more: